-Normal Work Week: During the normal workweek, the third-party security service is responsible for the unlocking of campus buildings, at 8:00 a.m.
+Normal Work Week: During the normal workweek, the facilities team is responsible for the unlocking of campus buildings, at 8:00 a.m.
 The B building opening times depend on the daily event activities.
 Facility Services will also unlock buildings as requested during the normal workday.

-Weekends and Holidays: UCR PDC has contracted with the third-party security service to unlock the buildings on weekends and holidays as needed.
+Weekends and Holidays: UCR PDC facilities or events staff unlock the buildings on weekends and holidays as needed.